Technologicat/mcpyrate/README.md

 ## Using macros

-Just like earlier macro expanders for Python, `mcpyrate` must be explicitly enabled before importing any module that uses macros.
-Macros must be defined in a separate module.
+As usual for a macro expander for Python, `mcpyrate` must be explicitly enabled before importing any module that uses macros.
+There are two ways to enable it: `import mcpyrate.activate`, or by running your script or module via the `macropython` command-line wrapper.

+Macros are often defined in a separate module; but in `mcpyrate`, it is also possible to define macros in the same module that uses them.

+### 3-file setup

-The following classical **3-file setup** works fine:
+The following classical **3-file setup**, familiar from `macropy` and `mcpy`, works fine:

 ```python
 # run.py